Glenna anne Turnbull

 I also work as a stained glass artist and you can find my stained glass website here at: www.glassheart.ca

-if an image paints a thousand words, then what kind of picture does a thousand words create?
+what kind of image can a thousand words create?